 Trend #7.
 Maximising Attendee Participation

-ICC Belfast hosted Coca-Cola HBC staff for their annual all-company conference.
-The Evolve Conference 2024 provided a unique platform for stakeholders from across the Island of Ireland to convene, exchange insights, collaborate, and stimulate innovation.
+ICC Belfast hosted Coca-Cola HBC staff for their annual all-company conference, providing a unique platform for stakeholders from across the Island of Ireland to convene, exchange insights, collaborate, and stimulate innovation.
 The event featured inspirational keynote speakers, interactive zones, and exciting nighttime entertainment, all contributing to a spectacular and motivating experience for attendees.

 How to make the most of this trend: